EliasSchlie/Self_Implemented_ML_Algorithms/README.md

 # 🔥 Motivation

-I am learning ML to have to powerful tool to contribute towards my main goal, which is making **Aging** and **Death** completely optional.
-If you want to get in contact or lear more, check out my website: https://www.eliasschlie.com
+I'm learning ML to gain a powerful tool toward achieving my primary goal: making **Aging** and **Death** completely **optional**.
+To get in touch or learn more, check out my website: https://www.eliasschlie.com.